One-inflated zero-truncated Poisson and negative binomial regression models: Estimation, testing, and marginal effects

 \subsubsection{Likelihood ratio test}

 The likelihood ratio test statistic for testing the null of no one-inflation can be obtained by comparing the log-likelihood functions (evaluated at the MLEs) of OIPP and PP, or OIZTNB and ZTNB.
-The statistic takes the form $LRT = -2(\hat{\ell}^{PP} - \hat{\ell}^{OIPP})$ or $LRT = -2(\hat{\ell}^{ZTNB} - \hat{\ell}^{OIZTNB})$ and is $\chi^2_{(p)}$, where $p$ is again the rows in $\bm{\gamma}$ (also the columns of $Z$).
-The \texttt{oneLRT} function in the \href{https://rtgodwin.com/oneinfl/}{\texttt{oneinfl}} package provides this test statistic and associated \textit{p}-value by evaluating both the one-inflated and standard models.
+The statistic takes the form $LRT = -2(\hat{\ell}^{PP} - \hat{\ell}^{OIPP})$ or $LRT = -2(\hat{\ell}^{ZTNB} - \hat{\ell}^{OIZTNB})$ and is $\chi^2_{(p)}$, where $p$ is again the rows in $\boldmath{\gamma}$ (also the columns of $Z$).
+The \texttt{oneLRT()} function in the \texttt{oneinfl} package provides this test statistic and associated p-value by evaluating both a one-inflated model (OIPP or OIZTNB) and standard counterpart (PP or ZTNB).